scalableinternetservices/ucsb_website/project.md

 layout: default
 navigation_weight: 2
 permalink: /project/
-title: Course Project
+title: Primary Project
 ---

+## Note: The content of this page is not yet updated to reflect the 2019 course.

-# Course Project
+# Primary Project

 ## Objective